 Augmented Reality (AR) stands for the merging of the digital and the physical world.
 A typical example is of a person wearing AR glasses, looking at his surroundings.
-The AR glasses recognize the physical environment and maps the project context-relevant information in 3D into the field of view of the user.
+The AR glasses recognize the physical environment and projects context-relevant information in 3D into the field of view of the user.

 While this digital information (such as the machine instructions mentioned earlier) is already available in a two-dimensional format on mobile devices, the true potential of AR lies in bringing them to the physical, real world.

 While AR is already being used in the enterprise context by a small number of pioneers for a couple of years now, an ever-increasing movement in the market for AR products and services has been noted since 2016.
 The varied use cases and the related advantages mean that companies are increasingly investing in AR, and this investment is estimated to reach $ 50 billion by 2020.
 Companies that are already working on the subject recognize the added value of AR as a part of their product and as a channel to improve their performance.

 The enterprise AR use cases are innumerable.
 In their after-sales service, our client Bühler is implementing industrial-grade AR glasses intended for the area of die-casting.
 They use this enterprise AR technology as a communication device, to encourage their customers to make use of their services.
 When the Bühler Service department is contacted, their experts can look through the eyes of the customer and provide instructions directly through his field of vision.
 This will solve problems faster and reduce the travel costs as well as machinery downtime.
 Step by step instructions for maintenance can be viewed directly on the machine, allowing less experienced staff to perform complex operations while also to reducing the error rate.